 The marketplace cards obviously have Influence and Power on them, but also special abilities which you cannot use with Power.
 There are 5 different themes of cards;

-Ambition, these cards excels att recruiting more minions (cards) and creating a strong inner circle.
+Ambition, these cards excel at recruiting more minions (cards) and creating a strong inner circle.
 The inner circle lets you remove a card from your deck and put it in your inner circle, where it might be worth more points in the end.

-Conquest, as the name suggests, these cards are best for take over the map of the Underdark.
+Conquest, as the name suggests, these cards are best for taking over the map of the Underdark.

 Malice, flexible cards which are best at assassinations.